crh3675/nodeii/README.md

 - Routing
 - Assets
 - HTML Views (EJS)
-- View Rendering Agents (Controllers for you MVC folks)
+- Interface Processing
-- Services (HTMLHelpers for RoR folks)
+- Interface Services

 It is our belief that _infrastructure_ should have minimal coupling and have no effect on how an _interface_ is built.
 The only connection from _interface_ to _infrastructure_ is the fact that _interface_ can invoke _entities_ in the processing files (formerly known as controllers for MVC folks).